jeckt/code-journal/README.md

 2. Create a Markdown cheatsheet

 3. Start Expenses web app
+  * Review existing web app that was developed called wallets

 4. Write up on setting up dev environment for new projects
   * Write up notes of simple virtualenv and virtualenvwrapper usage.